hashicorp/terraform-website/content/source/docs/enterprise-beta/api/variables.html.md

 ### Parameters

-- `key` (string: \<required\>) - specifies the name of the variable which will be passed into the plan/apply.
+- `key` (`string: <required>`) - specifies the name of the variable which will be passed into the plan/apply.
-- `value` (string: \<required\>) - specifies the value of the variable which will be passed into the plan/apply.
+- `value` (`string: <required>`) - specifies the value of the variable which will be passed into the plan/apply.
-- `filter:organization:username` (string: required) - variables must be placed in a workspace which is contained in an organization, as such, you must specify the organization of the workspace using this filter.
-- `filter:workspace:name`(string: required) - variables must be placed in a workspace which requires that you set the name of the workspace using this filter.
-- `category`(string: "terraform" or "environment") - specifies whether this should be parsed as a terraform variable (with support for HCL) or as an enviornment variable.
+- `category` (`string: "terraform"|"environment"`) - specifies whether this should be parsed as a terraform variable (with support for HCL) or as an enviornment variable.
 This governs how it is accessible in the terraform configuration.
-- `hcl`(bool: false)
+- `hcl` (`bool: false`) - use HCL when setting the value of the string.
-- `sensitive` (bool: false) - marks the variable as sensitive.
+- `sensitive` (`bool: false`) - marks the variable as sensitive.
 If true then the variable is written once and not visible thereafter.
+- `?filter[organization][username]` (`string: required`) - variables must be placed in a workspace which is contained in an organization; you must specify the organization of the workspace the `filter` query parameter
+- `?filter[workspace][name]` (`string: required`) - variables must be placed in a workspace which requires that you set the name of the workspace using the `filter` query parameter.

 ### Sample Payload